jfiksel/proctor/README.md

 ### TODO
 - More informative and better formatted output
 - Fixtures (setup, teardown, etc)
-- Additional assertions
+- Make use of testthat assertions
-- Mocking
 - Statistical tests